mi8bi/torproxy_client/README.md

-# TorProxy
+# TorProxy-Client

-**TorProxy** is a simple Python library to connect to the internet through the Tor network using a proxy.
+**TorProxy-Client** is a simple Python library to connect to the internet through the Tor network using a proxy.
 It helps developers easily route their traffic through the Tor network to achieve better anonymity.

 ## Features